F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-delete-configmap.rst

    .. note::

       The bold lines should be modified based on your currently deployed configmap.
-To help you understand how modiy the lines, view the deployed configmap example at the bottom of the page.
+To help you understand how to modify the lines, view the deployed configmap example at the bottom of the page.

    For example: